You are currently browsing the tag archive for the ‘eocene’ tag.

 “Roaring Forties” (Gordon Frickers, oil on canvas)

 The true history and significance of the ACC vastly exceeds the paltry recent concerns of navigation and world trade.
 Geologists estimate that the ACC current began spinning around 34 million years ago at the end of the Eocene epoch as Antarctica split from Australia and drifted further south.
-When still connected, Antarctica and Australia had been a place where cold southern water and chill weather mixed together with tropical warmth—thus causing the whole planet to warm up.
-However when Antarctica drifted south, it started a series of climate feedback loops.
+Back when Antarctica and Australia were still connected, the great amalgamated continent was a place where cold southern water and chill weather mixed together with tropical warmth—thus causing the whole planet to warm up.
+However when Antarctica broke away and drifted south, it started a series of climate feedback loops.
 The oceans around the continent began to freeze and ice started to build up on the mountains.
 An entire continental ecosystem began to change in the cold.
 The tropical forests (which had been filled with strange marsupials) began to die and become tundra.
 As the Oligocene progressed and Drake’s Passage widened, the rivers–once filled with catfish–turned to ice.
 The landmasses of Antarctica became crushed down under immense glaciers.
 Antarctica died in the cold.
-By 15 million years ago it was as it is now, home to only tardigrades, lichen, and a handful of visiting birds and seals.
+By 15 million years ago it became as it is now–home to only tardigrades, lichen, and a handful of visiting birds and seals.

 The Transantarctic Mountains (photo by John Goodge)